incursion64/GP2040-CE-OpenStick-GRC/README.md

  - Bill of Materials for what i used

 Graphic Template has not been included as you need only import the 2D DXF to Adobe illustrator or preferred program to process your artwork.
-If you decide to go with a snap in type button, be mindful that you can work with the approx 4mmm thickness.
+If you decide to go with a snap in type button, be mindful that you can work with the approx 3-4mm thickness.
 I was able to get Sanwa genuine and clones in there.
 For the clone types i had to make sure clips/anchors pushed out all the way so the button is secure.
+1/16 or 1.6mm clear acrylic is recommended when usinf geniune sanwa buttons.

 Also note that i use a stick spacer.
 This is not necessary if you want your stick to sit higher, but i added a 6mm (1/4") thick spacer to set the height where i like it.
 You could always add stick extensions as well.